 Experts do know that certain genetic mutations predispose children to some types of migraine.
-For example, if a child has hemiplegic migraine, a type that causes temporary weakness and paralysis, they may have a mutation in any of the following genes:
+For example, if a child has hemiplegic migraine, a type that causes temporary weakness and paralysis, they may have a mutation

 Research into the causes of other types of migraine is ongoing.

 People with migraine often find that certain foods, situations, or environmental factors triggers migraine episodes.
 Identifying these triggers can often help prevent the episodes.